digao-dalpiaz/DzListHeader/readme.md

 `Name` = Column Name to find the column (ColByName function) and for Save/Load customization (SaveCustom/LoadCustom functions)

 `Sizeable` = Allow column resize

+`TextFont` = Font used by Canvas to draw item text for this column (if not changed, canvas uses ListBox font to draw items)

 `Visible` = Show/Hide column